jkingportfolio/CI_PP3_Taco_Trailer/README.md

 The use of reference books were used throughout the creation of this project and are credited below:

-- Python Crash Course by <>, published by No Startch Press
+- Python Crash Course by Eric Matthes, published by No Startch Press
-- Python from beinnger to professional by <>, published by Packt Publishing
+- Learn Python Programming by Fabrizio Romano & Heinrich Kruger, published by Packt Publishing
-- JavaScript Pocket Reference by David Flanagan, published by O'Reilly
+- Python Object-Orientated Programming - Fourth Edition by Steven F. Lott & Dusty Phillips, published by Packt Publishing

 ### Misc